Basic obedience – teaching a dog to sitPublished on 25th December 2016

 Why use force when there is a force free, kind and less confusing option…

 I use lure reward based training to teach the initial behaviour.
-This helps give direction and means there is need to put my hands on the dog.
+This helps give direction and means I need to put my hands on the dog.
+A good trainer needs patience to train a dog; there’s an expert like HK Dog Training, and you can visit the link to hire them.

 Simple steps to the basic sit…